 The Gold are the last of the original Tainish people from beyond the Gold peaks of the east.
 Their status has fluctuated throughout history, from being seen as almost godlike beings because of their arts, technology and culture, to the slightly more modern view of their being violent heathen dissenters with odd old ways that have no place in modern Alderode.
 Much of this has come about due to the presence of the Mmatont, a group of soud who left the mainland a thousand years ago to revive the old religion of ancient Tain in the mountainous forests of Anchert.
 These radicals think that Alderode should give Tain back to its descendants.
 Vits doesn't treat this stance seriously, but has responded with decisive violence to Mmatont attacks in the past, taking away their right to assemble on the mainland, and granting permission to both the Ssaelit and Gefendur armies to execute Mmatont on sight.

-The Mmatont problem has given the Gold caste as a whole rocky relations with other castes, even law-abiding, Ssael-worshipping normal citizen soud on the mainland.
+The Mmatont problem has given the Gold caste rocky relations with other castes, even law-abiding, Ssael-worshipping normal citizen soud on the mainland.
 Yet even before the Mmatont revival, soud were often treated gingerly by other castes due to their exclusion from the Dammakhert.
 Because one cannot 'read' them via the network they are unknowable blanks, and this is sometimes nerve-wracking to their fellow citizens.
 Some businesses will not deal with them at all, claiming there is no way to know if a soud is honest.
 They are also heavily taxed by Vits, with the excuse that soud ghers require heavier policing.

 Known in Tainish as 'renghul', the Silver caste enjoy up to 50 years of natural life.
 Silver are dark-complected with brilliant blue eyes and dark silver hair.
 Most are encouraged towards high level practical pymary, the military, farming, manual labour, carpentry, factory work, mining, mathematics & engineering.